Medicine MBBS (Graduate Entry, 4 Years) entry requirements

-All candidates for medicine must undertake the United Kingdom Clinical Aptitude Test (UCAT).
+All candidates for medicine must undertake the University Clinical Aptitude Test (UCAT).
 We use UCAT scores to select applicants for interview, in conjunction with academic performance.
 To register and for further information, visit ucat.ac.uk.

 You will not be considered for interview if your total UCAT score falls below the third decile.